 But there is a significant difference.
 Note the “h” in the capacity unit for the battery: it stands for “hours.”
 That is to say, the battery pack is rated in megawatt-hours, not megawatts.
 That is to say, the battery capacity is given in energy units, not power units.
 Energy is to power as distance is to speed.

 So will the new 730 MWh battery pack at Moss Landing be able to deliver anything close to 730 MW, like the old steam-cycle gas plant was?
 No. Like all batteries, it will be constrained by its C-rate, i.e. its current discharge rate; or, when expressed in terms of power, its E-rate.
 From the report of one Tesla enthusiast, the Moss Landing battery pack would discharge electrical power at the rate of 182.5 MW, for four hours.
-Assuming this is true, the battery pack would then need four hours to recharge.
+Assuming this is true, the battery pack would then need four hours to recharge, at the same rate.

 So over say a 24-hour period, it could theoretically provide three 4-hour blocks of 182.5 MW, for a total of 2,190 MWh.
 And there would be three 4-hour gaps in between those three 4-hour 187.5 MW bursts, during which the pack would have to be recharged, also at a rate of 182.5 MW.
 See the figure.